 We borrow from AgriBank, under a note payable, in the form of a line of credit.
-Pursuant to our merger with 1st Farm Credit Services, ACA and Badgerland Financial, ACA, as described in Note 9 of the accompanying Consolidated Financial Statements, our note payable with AgriBank was terminated effective July 1, 2017.
-Compeer Financial, ACA, the merged entity, entered into a new note payable with AgriBank on July 1, 2017, for \$18.0 billion with a maturity date of September 30, 2018.
-The note payable will be renegotiated no later than the maturity date.
+Our note payable matures on September 30, 2017, at which time the note will be renegotiated.
 The repricing attributes of our line of credit generally correspond to the repricing attributes of our loan portfolio which significantly reduces our market interest rate risk.
-Due to the cooperative structure of the Farm

-Credit System and as we are a stockholder of AgriBank, we expect this borrowing relationship to continue into the foreseeable future.
+Due to the cooperative structure of the Farm Credit System and as we are a stockholder of AgriBank, we expect this borrowing relationship to continue into the foreseeable future.
 Our other source of lendable funds is from unallocated surplus.